Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We ask that everybody switch to radio channel 2 for the remainder of the inspection.
+We ask that everybody switch to radio channel 2 for the remainder of the inspection.
 This can be done by clicking the "1" in the top right of the radio.

-**Speaker:** We are now moving on to procedures & comprehension correctness.
+We are now moving on to procedures & comprehension correctness.
 In this phase, I’ll be testing you on your grammar and knowledge skills.

-**Speaker:** While I talk, my co-host will private message you all a '-' as this phase consists of questions.
+While I talk, my co-host will private message you all a '-' as this phase consists of questions.
 Do not open this private message until you are ready to answer the current question.

 > `[The user who is doing questions should go around and PM each attendee a '-' while the host is talking]`

-**Speaker:** Next, we will be going over key procedures/correctness skills you must demonstrate as you would on a regular basis during a Stateview shift.
+Next, we will be going over key procedures/correctness skills you must demonstrate as you would on a regular basis during a Stateview shift.

-**Speaker:** You will all be given one of the following posts: Scout, Patrol, or Captain.
+You will all be given one of the following posts: Scout, Patrol, or Captain.

-**Speaker:** If you are given the role of scout, you will be in charge of patrolling the outer walls of the prison, and communicating with staff inside the prison in regards to raiders/escapees.
+If you are given the role of scout, you will be in charge of patrolling the outer walls of the prison, and communicating with staff inside the prison in regards to raiders/escapees.

-**Speaker:** If you are given the role of patrol, you will be in charge of patrolling the prison and maintaining control of the current status of the prison.
+If you are given the role of patrol, you will be in charge of patrolling the prison and maintaining control of the current status of the prison.

-**Speaker:** If you are given the role of captain, you are in charge of your assigned team, making sure both teams are working together properly and leading both teams during the drills.
+If you are given the role of captain, you are in charge of your assigned team, making sure both teams are working together properly and leading both teams during the drills.

-**Speaker:** This phase will last for 15 minutes, during which you must maintain the responsibilities of your role.
+This phase will last for 15 minutes, during which you must maintain the responsibilities of your role.
 My co-host will now assign the roles.
 ﻿
 > `[Max 1 Captain per team ranked Chairperson+]`
 > `[Co-Host assigns roles]`

-**Speaker:** Does everybody have a role?
+Does everybody have a role?
 Yes/No, [Rank].

-**Speaker:** During this section, you will undergo a Lockdown drill and Blackout drill which you must engage with in order to pass this section.
+During this section, you will undergo a Lockdown drill and Blackout drill which you must engage with in order to pass this section.

-**Speaker:** Before we dismiss you, we’d like to go over a few expectations that we expect, in addition to information that will assist you.
+Before we dismiss you, we’d like to go over a few expectations that we expect, in addition to information that will assist you.

-**Speaker:** Lockdown Drill: When the Lockdown drill begins, attendees must move all inmates into their cells.
+Lockdown Drill: When the Lockdown drill begins, attendees must move all inmates into their cells.
 Ensure that everyone is within the cell-block during the Lockdown.

-**Speaker:** Blackout Drill: During the Blackout, the power will be turned off.
+Blackout Drill: During the Blackout, the power will be turned off.
 Guards and inmates are required to remain in the cellblock until the procedure concludes.
 Do not restore the power during this time.

-**Speaker:** Throughout this phase, you will receive private messages for questions; the questions can be found on radio channel 3 and should be answered in the private message.
+Throughout this phase, you will receive private messages for questions; the questions can be found on radio channel 3 and should be answered in the private message.

-**Speaker:** Before we dismiss you, we’d like to go over a few expectations that we expect, in addition to information that will assist you.
+Before we dismiss you, we’d like to go over a few expectations that we expect, in addition to information that will assist you.

-**Speaker:** I - You are required to communicate.
+I - You are required to communicate.

-**Speaker:** II - When communicating on the radio, use the format: [Role] (Text).
+II - When communicating on the radio, use the format: [Role] (Text).
 Example: [Scout] Cell Block is clear!

-**Speaker:** III - Please, remember NOT to keep doors open and NOT to use lethal force unnecessarily.
+III - Please, remember NOT to keep doors open and NOT to use lethal force unnecessarily.

-**Speaker:** IV - You will be asked questions about the drill or your role in a private-message.
+IV - You will be asked questions about the drill or your role in a private-message.
 You must answer these questions with grammar to the best of your ability.

-**Speaker:** Without further ado, you are dismissed to your roles.
+Without further ado, you are dismissed to your roles.

 > `[Start the "Procedures" phase on Bloxcord]`